 Healthy: An egg is 70 calories and 6 grams of protein.
 Egg white is 4 grams of that protein, with only 17 calories.
 Eggs are healthy when eaten with the yolk, most definitely.
 If you’re watching calories, however, bulk up the whites.
 This dish has 10 egg whites in it -buy the egg whites that come in the carton if you don’t feel like separating all the eggs (measure out 1 1/4 c.).
 Spinach is fantastic for you and should be eaten in abundance.
 In the half cup we use for this recipe, you’d get only 20 calories and a nutso amount of vitamins.
 Lowfat dairy – the milk and cheese – provides us with calcium, protein, and vitamin D. I used low-fat cheddar but American, Swiss, Havarti, ricotta, or mozzarella would all taste great.
 If you use mozzarella or ricotta, use a pinch more salt.

 All of this goodness leaves you with a meal that looks impressive, TASTES DELICIOUS, and clocks in at 198 calories and 20 grams of protein per serving.
 DO it.
 Serve with salad for an easy dinner!

 Fancy (But Healthy) Egg Spirals

 1 1/4 c. egg whites (or 10 egg whites)

 1 large garlic clove, minced or pressed through a garlic press

 1/8 tsp. black pepper

-1/2 c. grated or shredded low-fat cheddar cheese (or any cheese you have on hand)
+1/2 c. grated or shredded sharp cheddar cheese

 1. Preheat oven to 375 degrees.
-Spray an 18 x 13 rimmed baking sheet with cooking spray, then line completely with parchment paper (up each side as well).
-Spray parchment with cooking spray liberally.
+Line an 18 x 13 rimmed baking sheet with parchment paper (the paper can go up the edges a bit) Spray parchment with cooking spray liberally.

 2. Whisk milk and flour together in a medium mixing bowl.